-Get started with these tips for building a strong business credit file and reputation.
+Get started with these tips for potentially building a strong business credit file and reputation.

 Key Components of a Good Credit-Building Strategy

 When a business owner or stakeholder checks another company’s credit profile, they do so using that company’s D-U-N-S Number.
-If your business does not have one, other professionals may not view your business as legitimate until it does.
 Hanson Ansary, CEO of event-planning company Global Management Services, doesn’t just wait for potential clients to look up his D-U-N-S Number – he actively promotes it.
 “We brag about our credit worthiness to our clients when we pitch our services for one of their events,” says Ansary.
 “We always tell them we are a reliable company and have solid credit scores, in addition to showing all the services we’re able to provide and our years of experience.”

 3. Low Credit Balances and On-Time Payments

 Paying bills on time can be the cornerstone of building good business credit, and keeping your business credit balances low or paid off also can help impact the quality of your business credit scores.
 Ideally, your balance should not exceed 25 percent of your credit limit, even if you pay your balance off at the end of every month.
 Staying below that threshold could help improve your credit, and more companies may be willing to work with you if you show a history of conservative borrowing.